 Muir Beach Overlook (15 minutes)

-This staircase winds down from the cliffs edge to a beautiful vista point that overlooks both Muir Beach and the coastline above it.
-Muir Beach Overlook is a quick stop with only a 10th of a mile of hiking, but it is amazing and is well deserving of your time, especially if it is a clear day.
+This staircase winds down from the edge of the cliff to a beautiful vista point that overlooks both Muir Beach and the coastline above it.
+Muir Beach Overlook is a quick stop with only a 10th of a mile of hiking, but it is fantastic and is well deserving of your time, especially if it is a clear day.

 Point Reyes National Seashore